mnbvmnbv2/video-group-merger/README.md

 - Compresses and merges videos into chunks of up to 12 hours.

 - You need to specify input folder and output folder
-- THe input folder should be divided by folders per "related group" for example courses if you use it for lecture videos.
+- The input folder should be divided by folders per "related group" for example courses if you use it for lecture videos.
 The combined length inside a folder can exceed 12 hours.
 If one folder named `example` has 14 videos that are a combined length of 14 hours, then the output videos will be named `example-1.mp4` and `example-2.mp4`.